Poomon001/Poomon/readME.md

 ## What is next for Yearbook Baby Gallery?
 This is the latest version of the Yearbook Baby Gallery.
 However, some features can be improved.
 1. Finish a login system
-2. Using database to store images and its description
+2. Using a database to store images and its description
 3. Improve lightbox UI

 ## Example of UploadForm, Public, Private, approval and lightbox